tvsnarayana/tech-interview-handbook/algorithms/README.md

 - When you need to compare strings where the order isn't important (like anagram), you may consider using a hash map as a counter.
 - If you need to keep a counter of characters, a common mistake to make is to say that the space complexity required for the counter is O(n).
 The space required for a counter is O(1) not O(n), because the upper bound is the range of characters, which is usually a fixed constant.
 - Sliding window is a common technique used for strings, as it is also a sequence-based data type.
+- Be mindful about slicing strings in your code.
+Typically, slicing and concatenating sequences require O(n) time.
+Use start and end indices to demarcate a substring where possible.
 - Can I use some common data structure that can look up strings efficiently?
   - [Trie / Prefix Tree](https://www.wikiwand.com/en/Trie)
   - [Suffix Tree](https://www.wikiwand.com/en/Suffix_tree)